kenjis/vagrant-fuelphp-centos6/README.md

 [日本語](README.ja.md)

 This project sets up a CentOS 6.4 (64bit) virtual machine to run your FuelPHP project in.
-It mounts your fuelphp project directory so that you can use your favorite editors to work.
+It mounts your FuelPHP project directory so that you can use your favorite editors to work.

 ## Requirements

 * VirtualBox - Free virtualization software [Download Virtualbox](https://www.virtualbox.org/wiki/Downloads)
-* Vagrant **1.3+** - Tool for working with VirtualBox images [Download Vagrant](http://downloads.vagrantup.com/)
+* Vagrant 1.3+ - Tool for working with VirtualBox images [Download Vagrant](http://downloads.vagrantup.com/)
 * Git - Version control system [Download Git](http://git-scm.com/downloads)

 ### Tested